jyates/cruise-control-wiki/REST-APIs.md

-## A NOTE ON USING COOKIES
+## A NOTE ON USING UUID/COOKIES
-For `POST` requests, make sure that your endpoint requests use cookies, explicitly.
+For all the requests, make sure that you interact with endpoint using UUID or cookies, explicitly.
 CC requests have been redesigned as async calls to avoid blocking.
-Hence, if you don't use cookies, you won't be able to see the server response if it takes longer than a predefined time (default: `10 seconds`) even the session has not expired yet (default: `5 minutes`).
-Also, such requests will each create a new session and excessive number of ongoing requests will make CC unable to create a new session due to hitting the maximum number of sessions limit. `GET` requests that are sent via a web browser typically use cookies by default; hence, you will preserve the session upon multiple calls to the same endpoint via a web browser.
+Hence, if you don't use UUID nor cookies, you won't be able to see the server response if it takes longer than a predefined time (default: `10 seconds`).
+You can retrieve the response within a predefined time(default: `6 hours`) using the UUID returned in initial response; or you can reuse the session to get response if the session has not expired (default: `5 minutes`).
+If you do not specify cookie/UUID in subsequent requests, such requests will each create a new session and excessive number of ongoing requests will make CC unable to create a new session due to hitting the maximum number of sessions limit. `GET` requests that are sent via a web browser typically use cookies by default; hence, you will preserve the session upon multiple calls to the same endpoint via a web browser.

+* Here is a quick recap of how to use UUID with requests using `cURL`:
+1. Create a cookie associated with a new request: `curl -X POST -c /tmp/mycookie-jar.txt "http://CRUISE_CONTROL_HOST:2540/kafkacruisecontrol/remove_broker?brokerid=1234&dryrun=false&kafka_assigner=true"`
+2. Record the User-Task-ID in response: `User-Task-ID: 5ce7c299-53b3-48b6-b72e-6623e25bd9a8`
+2. Specifying the User-Task-ID in request that has not completed: `curl -X POST -H "User-Task-ID: 5ce7c299-53b3-48b6-b72e-6623e25bd9a8" "http://CRUISE_CONTROL_HOST:2540/kafkacruisecontrol/remove_broker?brokerid=1234&dryrun=false&kafka_assigner=true"`

-* Here is a quick recap of how to use cookies with `POST` requests using `cURL`:
+* Here is a quick recap of how to use cookies with requests using `cURL`:
 1. Create a cookie associated with a new request: `curl -X POST -c /tmp/mycookie-jar.txt "http://CRUISE_CONTROL_HOST:2540/kafkacruisecontrol/remove_broker?brokerid=1234&dryrun=false&kafka_assigner=true"`
 2. Use an existing cookie from the created file for a request that has not completed: `curl -X POST -b /tmp/mycookie-jar.txt "http://CRUISE_CONTROL_HOST:2540/kafkacruisecontrol/remove_broker?brokerid=1234&dryrun=false&kafka_assigner=true"`